 - Owner - Has global editing ability (may fill in all dynamic elements and edit all static text) and can assign and manage roles/permissions for other users.

-There are lots of combinations of user roles/permissions, so it can be helpful to look at a few illustrative examples:
+There are lots of combinations of user roles/permissions, so it can be helpful to look at a few examples:

-Set like this, user can only sign for Company party:
+Set like this, the user can only sign:

-Set like this, user will not be able to sign for either party, but may propose changes to contract language:
+Set like this, the user will not be able to sign for either party, but may propose changes to contract language:

-Set like this, user will not be able to sign for either party, but may edit all contract language and set roles/permissions for other users:
+Set like this, the user will not be able to sign for either party, but may edit all contract language and set roles/permissions for other users:

 Automatic Role/Permission Selection

 There are a couple of ways users may be added to a contract automatically, and in these cases their user roles/permissions are also assigned automatically:

 1. When a Party element is filled in, user is automatically added to contract as a "Signer" for their corresponding Party.
 For example:

-2. When the Auto-Include feature is enabled, contracts generate with specified teammates added as users, with pre-selected role and permissions applied.
+2. When the Auto-Include is enabled, contracts generate with specified teammates added as users, with pre-selected role and permissions applied.

 Remember: any user role or permission that is automatically assigned as described above can be manually adjusted using the drop down menus below the user's name!